 American Sign Language is shared with us by the Deaf community.
 Keeping your voice off while learning and using ASL is a sign of respect to the community and culture.
-If you are not willing to honor the voice-off policy, I strongly suggest that you drop and take a different language.
-However, I encourage you to give it a try!
-It sounds scary at first, but I promise -- everyone adapts to it within the first few weeks 😳

 A Note on Accessibility

 American Sign Language is a non-verbal language.
 I will do my best to accommodate individual student needs, but I cannot accommodate the need for verbal/auditory learning.